FAQ

 Do you still need traditional diffusers in addition to Numa?

 Typically you still need some traditional diffusers in addition to Numa, particularly at the perimeter of buildings where outside air conditions create cooling and heating needs.
-Interior rooms with a high density of chairs to be served by Numa may not need any traditional diffusers.
+Interior rooms typically do not need any traditional diffusers.

 What do HVAC designers need to do to incorporate Numa in an office fitout?

-2. Place one Numa within 2’ 3” every chair location to be served (ideally in front of chair).
-For maximum flexibility in open offices consider using a grid of Numas, e.g. a duct every 5’ and a Numa every 4’ along that duct.
+Place one Numa within 2’ 3” of every chair location to be served (ideally in front of chair).
+For maximum flexibility in open offices consider using a grid of Numas, e.g. a duct every 5’ and a Numa every 5’ along that duct.
 Use a minimum cross section of 12” diameter duct or minimum 6” tall and 10” wide rectangular duct.